SciMed/style-guide/README.md

 * Structure model content **[in the following order](samples/model.md)**:
 * Using non-ActiveRecord models is encouraged.
 * Do not place non-ActiveRecord models in lib, place them in the models.
 * Pretty much all of the application's code should stay out of lib.
-Think of lib as a place to put components that are generalized enought that they could be used in other applications.
+Think of lib as a place to put components that are generalized enough that they could be used in other applications.
 But then why not make those things into gems?
 * Consider vendoring any code placed in the lib directory as a gem.
-* Organize models into `app/models/`: `services`, `concerns`, `strategies`, `decorators`, `validators`.
+* Organize objects into `app/`: `services`, `concerns`, `strategies`, `decorators`, `validators`, `services`, `concerns`, `strategies`, `modules`.
 * *Even better*: Organize models into gems or namespaces
 * Do not camelCase acronyms in class names. [see example](samples/camelcasing.md)
 * Avoid adding `default_scope`.